winitzki/chymyst-book/chymyst05.md

 It is impossible to add more reactions at run time to an existing reaction site.
 This limitation is enforced in `Chymyst` by making reaction sites immutable and invisible to the user.

-After a reaction site declared a certain molecule as an input molecule for some reactions, it is impossible to add further reactions that consume this molecule.
+After a reaction site declares a certain molecule as an input molecule for some reactions, it is impossible to add further reactions consuming that molecule.
 It is also impossible to remove reactions from reaction sites, or to disable reactions.
 The only way to stop certain reactions from running is to refrain from emitting some input molecules required by these reactions.